JulianOzelRose/TRR-SaveMaster/README.md

 ## Installation and use
 To download and use this savegame editor, simply navigate to the [Releases](https://github.com/JulianOzelRose/TRR-SaveMaster/releases) page, then download the .exe file of the latest version under "Assets".
 You can save it anywhere on your computer.
 Once downloaded, open the file.
 The editor will then prompt you to select your savegame path, click "Yes".
-Your savegame path should be as follows:

-#### Tomb Raider I-III Remastered:
-`C:\Users\USERNAME\AppData\Roaming\TRX\77777777777777777\savegame.dat`

-#### Tomb Raider IV-VI Remastered:
-`C:\Users\USERNAME\AppData\Roaming\TRX2\77777777777777777\savegame.dat`
+The editor should automatically open to your TRX/TRX2 folder.

-Just replace "USERNAME" with your actual username, and "77777777777777777" with whatever numeric ID you see.
-The number is your Steam Community ID, so if you have multiple accounts with Tomb Raider Remastered, there may be multiple folders.
-Because the savegame file is located in a hidden directory, you will have to enable
+Once here, simply navigate to the numeric folder that represents your Steam Community ID.
+If you have multiple accounts with Tomb Raider Remastered, there may be multiple folders.
-"Show hidden files, folders, or drives" in Windows Explorer.
-Once you have selected your savegame path, your savegames should populate in the editor.
-The editor will remember your savegame path, so there is no need to re-enter it every time.

 By default, this savegame editor assumes PC format of savegames.
 To change the savegame platform, click "Settings", then "Platform", then select your savegame platform.
-Current supported platforms are PC, PS4, and Nintendo Switch.
+Current supported platforms are PC, PS4, Nintendo Switch, and Android.
+PS4 and Nintendo Switch savegames are not yet supported for Patch 5 savegames.
 Once the savegames are populated in the editor, you can select them using the combo box labeled "Savegame" in the top-right corner.
 The editor will automatically refresh savegame data when switching tabs or clicking the savegame combo box.
-If another savegame is added and not displaying, you can click "Refresh" to re-populate the savegames.
+If another savegame is added and not displaying, you can click File -> 'Refresh savegame list' to re-populate the savegames.
 Once you are done making changes, click "Save" to apply them.
 Because the game caches savegames into memory, you must restart your game in order for the changes to take effect.

 This savegame editor has an auto backup feature, which will automatically create backups of your savegame file before writing.
 It is enabled by default.
 You can toggle this feature on or